oracle/rwloadsim/docs/OLTP.md

 ### Installation

-In your installation of the RWP\*Load Simulator, the workloads directory contain two files you need to make copies of.
+In your installation of the RWP\*Load Simulator, the oltp directory contains the files that are needed by the oltp workload.
+You need to have copies of two of these files (only) in your own working directory.
 You should therefore first
-create a directory (private to you) where your real work will take place, and where you put copies of these two files;
+create this directory (private to you) where your real work will take place, and where you put copies of these two files;
 the copies must be named after your project.